-Born in Robert Town, Liversedge on August 15th, 1919 he was educated at Robert Town C of E School and played his early cricket for Liversedge in the Yorkshire Council.
+Born in Robert Town, Liversedge, West Yorkshire, on 15 August 1919 he was educated at Robert Town C of E School and played his early cricket for Liversedge in the Yorkshire Council.
 In 1946 he had a trial with Yorkshire, playing v Staffordshire at Barnsley taking 3 for 45 in 18.5 overs, but was not given a further opportunity.

-His chances in Notts 2nd XI in 1947 were also very limited but in 1948, he was the leading wicket-taker in the 2nd XI and was was chosen, in Harold Butler’s absence, for two Championship matches.
+His chances in Notts Second XI in 1947 were also very limited but in 1948, he was the leading wicket-taker in the Seconds and was was chosen, in Harold Butler’s absence, for two Championship matches.
 He played v Leicestershire at Trent Bridge but did not bat or bowl, the match being almost entirely lost to the weather.
-His second game was v Worcestershire at Trent Bridge; he scored 29, (he batted left-hand), adding 64 in 52 minutes with Meads for the 9th wicket and taking one wicket for 77 in the match.
+His second game was v Worcestershire at Trent Bridge; he scored 29, (he batted left-hand), adding 64 in 52 minutes with Meads for the 9th wicket and took one wicket for 77 in the match.